ferdianatmadiputra/kanban-server-public/api-doc.md

 ```
 -------------------------------
 * GET /org

-fetch all organization that logged user is in
+fetch all organization that logged user is in\
-req.headers = access_token
+req.headers = access_token\

-res status 200
+res status 200:
 ```
 [
   {